Pioneering Ayahuasca Healing Center in the Peruvian Amazon

 ICEERS Research Study

-We are excited to have accepted a proposal from ICEERS (The International Center for Ethnobotanical Education, Research and Service), who in collaboration with the Beckley Foundation, will be carrying out an independent observational research study on ayahuasca treatment received by guests attending retreats at the Temple.
+We are excited to have accepted a proposal from ICEERS (The International Center for Ethnobotanical Education, Research and Service), who in collaboration with the Beckley Foundation, will be carrying out an independent observational research study on ayahuasca treatment received by guests attending ayahuasca retreats at the Temple of the Way of Light.

 This is an exceptional opportunity to significantly advance scientific and academic understanding of ayahuasca.
 If the majority of the guests who visit the Temple over the next year choose to take part in this study, the final outcome will be the single largest research project ever carried out on ayahuasca.